falahfakhri-Iraq/Read-and-Map-Tropospheric-Emitted-NO2-Multi-products/README.md

 5- This code reads the NO2 molec/cm2.
 6- The code uses basemap library to map the NO2 emission.
 7- The latitude and longitude should be editted according to the study area.
+8- The title of any map is the date of prodcut.